Sunday, November 17, 2024

 All About My Mother (my 2nd time since this is one I did manage to catch at Paradise!)

 This is really quite the program, with most of these falling late in December.
-I guess it's a great way to go out of 2024 with a bang, and it is also a fine way to wrap up my membership, as I don't plan on renewing for 2025, unless they fundamentally overhaul the way that membership works at TIFF.
+(I own many but not all of these on DVD, but just find it so much better to see his work on the big screen.)
+I suppose this is a great way to go out of 2024 with a bang, and it is also a fine way to wrap up my membership, as I don't plan on renewing for 2025, unless they fundamentally overhaul the way that membership works at TIFF.

 Here's hoping 2025 and beyond isn't nearly as shitty as I fully expect it to be.